UBC-MDS/DSCI522_blei7_georgejjw_coco/README.md

 1. Clone and navigate to the root of this project.

-2. In your terminal, execute scripts in the following order:
+2. In your terminal, execute commands in the following order:

 ```
 Rscript src/prepare_data.R data/flavors_of_cacao.csv data/cleaned_coco.csv